altruios/namshubettulpa/public/namshubettuple/restructuring.md

 'That man...'
 ~Tucked away in the corner of the room, was a shaven bald man~ ~Perching on a cabinet - like an owl.~
-*Kent rescanned the room.*
+*Kent re-scanned the room.*
-~Ahead of him a that woman came out with a platter of syringes~ 'ah fuck. in too deep kent, 2 minutes in and in too deep... this shit escelates way too quickly'
+~Ahead of him a that woman came out with a platter of syringes~ 'Ah fuck. in too deep kent, 2 minutes in and in too deep...
+This shit escalates way too quickly'
 }
 {%%%%
 mn:M